Multinomial Choice in NLOGIT

-NLOGIT has become the standard package for estimation and simulation of multinomial discrete choice models.
-The most recent developments in multinomial choice modeling, including generalized mixed logit, random regret models, scaled MNL and WTP space specifications are provided.
-Version 5 is a full information maximum likelihood estimator for, among other models, up to four level nested logit models.
-Many other formulations are included in NLOGIT, including random parameters (mixed logit) models, multinomial probit, many forms of the nested logit model, and several new formulations for panel data.
-NLOGIT is the only large package for discrete choice analysis that contains the full set of features of an integrated econometrics program (LIMDEP).
+NLOGIT has become the standard package for estimation and simulation of multinomial choice models.
+The most recent developments in multinomial choice modeling, including generalized mixed logit, random regret models, scaled MNL, latent class and WTP space specifications are provided.
+Among the many other formulations included in NLOGIT Version 6 are: up to four level nested logit models; random parameters (mixed logit) models with nonlinear utility functions; multinomial probit, the generalized nested logit model, and several new formulations for panel data and stated choice experiments.
+NLOGIT is the only large package for multinomial choice modeling that contains the full set of features of an integrated econometrics and statistics program (LIMDEP).

-NLOGIT 5 includes all of LIMDEP 10 plus the full set of features in NLOGIT, including the additional data management features, estimators for many types of discrete choice models, and the program simulator.
+NLOGIT 6 includes all of LIMDEP 11 plus the full set of features in NLOGIT, including the additional data management features, estimators for many types of multinomial choice models, and the program simulator.

 NLOGIT contains all of the discrete choice estimators supported by LIMDEP, plus the extensions of the discrete choice models which do not appear in LIMDEP.
 These include: